athertahir/python-machine-learning-by-example/Lab Guides/Chapter03/Episode_2.md

 Let's apply the Elbow method to the example we covered in the previous section (that's what this book is all about).
 We perform k-means clustering under different values of k on the iris data:

 ##### Run Notebook
-The Notebook opens in a new browser window.
-You can create a new notebook or open a local one.
-Check out the local folder `work/Chapter03` for several sample notebooks.
-Open and run `kmeans_elbow.ipynb` in the `work` folder.
+Open and run Jupyter Notebook `kmeans_elbow.ipynb`.

 #### Clustering newsgroups data using k-means
 Up to this point, you should be very familiar with k-means clustering.
 Let's see what we are able to mine from the newsgroups dataset using this algorithm.
 We, herein, use all data from four categories as an example.

 ##### Run Notebook
-The Notebook opens in a new browser window.
-You can create a new notebook or open a local one.
-Check out the local folder `work/Chapter03` for several sample notebooks.
-Open and run `kmeans_newsgroups.ipynb` in the `work` folder.
+Open and run Jupyter Notebook `kmeans_newsgroups.ipynb`.

 # Discovering underlying topics in newsgroups
 A **topic model** is a type of statistical model for discovering the probability distributions of words linked to the topic.
 The topic in topic modeling does not exactly match the dictionary definition, but corresponds to a nebulous statistical concept, an abstraction occurs in a collection of documents.